telerik/reporting-docs/designing-reports/connecting-to-data/data-items/grouping-data/how-to-add-filtering-to-group.md

 ## Using dynamic filter to show/hide crosstab group members

-1. Open the report in the designer and show the Group Еxplorer
+1. Open the report in the designer and show the Group Explorer

-	>caption Group Еxplorer
+	>caption Group Explorer

 	![Group Еxplorer](images/DataItems/diGroupExplorer.PNG)